Alexvc23/ft_linear_regression/README.md

 ---

-### Summary
+## Summary

-In essence, each code block corresponds to a mathematical step: from initializing parameters, computing predictions and errors, summing gradients, updating parameters according to the gradient descent formula, checking for convergence, and finally returning the optimal parameters.

-## Understanding Linear Regression with Gradient Descent: A Step-by-Step Guide
+### Understanding Linear Regression with Gradient Descent: A Step-by-Step Guide

 ### Step 1: Start with a Guess (Initialization)